arangodb/docs/3.10/administration-reduce-memory-footprint.md

 given value.
 This is for example a first measure if more than one `arangod` server are running on the same machine.

-For more detailed tuning of the various subsystems, the sections below will be useful.
+Note however, that certain subsystems will then still be able to use an arbitrary amount of RAM, depending on the load from the user.
+If you want to protect your server against such misusages and for more detailed tuning of the various subsystems, the sections below will be useful.

 Before we get into the nitty-gritty details, we provide an overview over the different subsystems of ArangoDB that are using significant amounts of RAM.